 Maybe you’re worried that your child has a bully at school.
 Maybe you suspect some wayward friendships.
 Or maybe you simply need to know how much time they’re spending on their mobile phones instead of on their homework or household chores.

 More than that, uMobix also allows you to easily keep track of their social media activity.
-Although social media can certainly be fun and entertaining, it can also be a cause of addiction and a major source of bullying and inappropriate content for an impressionable audience.
+Social media can certainly be fun and entertaining.
+However, it can also be a cause of addiction and a major source of bullying and inappropriate content for an impressionable audience as we wrote in our post about the pros and cons of Instagram and as confirmed by Canadian Mental Health Association.

-uMobix can monitor all the most popular social media and instant messaging apps, such as Facebook, Snapchat, and WhatsApp.
+uMobix can monitor all the most popular social media and instant messaging apps, such as Facebook, Snapchat, WhatsApp, Kik messaging app, and more.
 You no longer have to rely on your child to tell you what’s wrong – with this parental control app, you have the power in your own hands.

-In addition to all these things, uMobix’s other standout features include a keylogger for all-out monitoring, a GPS tracking feature to help keep your kids physically safe and a user-friendly dashboard, where you can keep it all together.
+In addition to all these things, uMobix’s other standout features include a keylogger for all-out monitoring, a GPS tracking feature to help keep your kids physically safe.
+I also liked the user-friendly online dashboard, where you can keep it all together.

 If you need more information, worry not: I’ll discuss all of the aforementioned features – and much more – down below in greater detail.

-The uMobix dashboard is the first thing you see after you’ve finished the installation process.
+The uMobix dashboard is the first thing I saw after I finished the installation process.
 From the dashboard, you can navigate to any functionality that you want.

-If your device is rooted, you can also see the information location of the tracked device, as well as data on social media apps.
+If your device is rooted like mine, you can also see the information location of the tracked device, as well as data on social media apps.
 No need to rely on apps like Facebook Messenger to deduce the location of your children anymore.

 Over time, you’ll also be able to see other categories, like the most frequent calls, SMS messages, and social apps.
 You can also see the target device’s internet activity, such as browser bookmarks and the most frequented sites.